 While travelling alone can be beneficial to your mental health, it’s important to speak to a medical professional if you’re suffering with mental health issues.

-If you or someone you know is struggling with their mental health, there are loads of resources available to help.
+If you or someone you know is struggling with their mental health, there are loads of resources available to help on the NHS website.